Ruediga/MunkOS/README.md

 # Building

+Since I don't provide a custom toolchain script yet, compilation is only possible on x86_64 hosts.

 You're going to have the least problems using Linux distro like Arch (or derivatives) (WSL may work too) to build from source yourself.
 Building requires the following packages, which you can install with your distros package manager (pacman, apt, nix, apk, ...):

-### Arch (& other pacman based distros)
+### Arch / Manjaro (& other pacman based distros)

-> sudo pacman -S git gcc build-essential make xorriso gdisk mtools
+> sudo pacman -S git gcc build-essential make xorriso gdisk mtools curl python3 qemu

 ### Ubuntu / Debian / Mint (& other apt based distros)

-> sudo apt install
+> sudo apt install git gcc build-essential make gdisk mtools curl python3 qemu-system-x86

+In case the xorriso installation fails, try running `sudo add-apt-repository universe` and then `sudo apt install xorriso` again.

 The following make-targets build the image / iso and run it with a default qemu config